 Hannah is a rising junior at Barnard majoring in Cell & Molecular Biology and Economics.
 She is passionate about biological research and has a particular interest in genomics, nucleic acid nanotechnology, and gene editing for therapeutic purposes.
 In addition to her love of lab research, Hannah enjoys engaging with the scientific community through her positions as a journalist with the Columbia Science Review and as a developmental editor with the Columbia Undergraduate Research Journal.
 When she’s not in the lab, you can find her in the mountains skiing with the Columbia Ski Team.

 Jana Casals Puy

 I am a second-year student at Barnard majoring in Computer Science with a Biology minor.
 I've always been interested in genetics and I can't wait to gain the computational and research experience necessary to learn more about how genes affect the world around us.
 I am excited to learn more about antibiotic resistance and how we can utilize computational programs to best study it and combat it.

-I'm a junior from New Jersey majoring in biology.
+I'm a senior from New Jersey majoring in computational biology.
 I consider the evolution of antibiotic resistance to be one of the most prominent issues facing medicine, so I'm very eager to investigate this phenomenon in the lab.
 I'm also interested in the symbiosis between humans and microbes.
 In my free time, I enjoy baking, philosophy, and hiking with Barnard Outdoor Adventure Team.

 I am a third-year at Barnard majoring in Physiological & Organismal Biology and Ancient Studies.
 I am interested in the phylogenetic relationships underlying bacterial evolution and I am really excited to combine this passion with my computational work in the lab.
 When I am not in the lab, you can find me on campus acting out silly sketches with Columbia University Sketch Show and playing for Columbia Women's Rugby Team.